 So here’s the deal.
 I’ll do my best to help you get plugged into the area.
 It’s highly likely we won’t like all the same things, but I can point you in the right direction and also introduce you to people I’ve met who you should talk to.
 If you don’t want to meet in person, that’s fine, I can send recommendations over the interwebs.
 We can also meet for coffee if that’s your thing.

 I was prompted after reading this Reddit thread.
 I like the area and don’t think people should struggle to find stuff to do (and people to talk to).
 Maine is a great state, but we tend to be in our own little world sometimes, so this is an effort to branch out a bit more than normal.
 It’s also fun because I enjoy meeting new people, sharing stories, and learning things.

-“Do you know people that have moved here?”
+“Do you know people that have moved here because of this website?”

 Yup!
-To date, two couples who have reached out via this website ended up moving up here, with 2-3 more couples who are on the verge of making the move.
-At some point, I’ll get a quote from them about what prompted the move.
+To date, I have met 8-10 people who have reached out via this website ended up moving up here, with 2-3 more couples who are on the verge of making the move.
+At some point, I’ll get a quote or something from them to talk about their experience.

 If you don’t want to talk to me, that’s ok.
 Here are some free resources I put together to help: